Adrian3martin/Parakeet/README.md

 * Download all source files.
 * Paste these into your parakeet directory.
 * Manually into your node_modules directory.
+* Add parakeet as a dependency in your package.json.

 ## Requirements
 <br/>